syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 **Removing** **Hyperlinks** **from** **Shapes**

-The following code snippet explins how to remove hyperlink of shape.
+The following code snippet explains how to remove hyperlink of shape.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}